Average Joe's Coffee Co.

 Building the Identity

 The wordmark was a study in contrast.
-Revla Round brought the right energy to "Average" — quirky and characterful but still legible, with a warmth that kept it from feeling too edgy.
-For "Joe's" I needed something that went further: Blue Soak, a typeface that genuinely looks like dripping coffee, modified just enough to feel ownable.
+Revla Round brought the right energy to "Average" — quirky and imbued with character but still legible, with a warmth that kept it from feeling too edgy.
+Joe's needed to pop so I went with Blue Soak, a typeface that genuinely looks like dripping coffee and modified a bit to make it is own.
 The tension between the two words is intentional.
 They shouldn't match.
 That's the point.
-The tagline — (We're Really Not Though) — is set intentionally small and light.
-It's not meant to announce itself.
-It's there for the people who look closely, a quiet wink that rewards attention.
-The kind of detail that makes someone smile when they catch it.
+The tagline "(We're Really Not Though)" just sits underneath, soft and small, like a sneaky inside joke if you’re paying attention.The kind of detail that makes someone smile when they catch it.

 The palette was a process of elimination — not uncertainty, but refinement.
 It started with a rich terracotta alongside a warm cream and deep dark brown.
 Yellow arrived and eventually merged with the cream, warming it into something richer.
 The caramel lightened.
 The purple showed up and immediately felt right.
 Each iteration wasn't a wrong answer, just a step toward the right one.